robert-nemet/dc-playground/README.md

 Start setup with `make start_observer`.
 On `http://localhost:3000` you will see Grafana.
 Login with `admin` and `grafana`.
 Prometheus is added as data source.
 To start load test run `make restart COMPOSE_FILE=compose-extended.yml APP=vegeta`.
 Duration is defined in `compose-extended.yml` file.

+Setup is done on OSX.
+It should work on Linux as well.